Aruba: Dutch conquest: salt

 After hostilities resumed, the Dutch established the West India Company (WIC) with the main objective of engaging in strategic military actions and privateering organisation against Spain.
 This was the raison d'être or reason for the existence of the WIC.
 Their secondary objective was focused on commerce and colonisation, a choice that ultimately led to the downfall of the WIC in 1674.
 The WIC also gathered information on Spanish treasure fleets.
 In 1623, the first official fleet of the new WIC, a small squadron of only three ships commanded by Pieter Schouten, set sail for the Caribbean to engage in looting and plundering in the Lesser Antilles and the Yucátan peninsula.
 It was during this voyage that the Dutch first encountered Aruba.

 Around 1628 or 1629, the Dutch started obtaining salt regularly on Tortuga.
 Governor Francisco Núñez Melián of Venezuela destroyed the saltpans and took some Dutch prisoners, forced them to cut Brazilwood in Curaçao.
 One of these Dutchmen, Jan Janszoon Otzen, carefully assessed the island's excellent harbour and profitable saltpans, which he later communicated to the WIC.
-Recognizing their struggle for salt, the Dutch realised the need to establish a base in these waters to secure Curaçao.
-WIC agent Johannes van Walbeeck was appointed as the expedition's commander and future Governor of Curaçao, Bonaire, and Aruba.
+Recognising their struggle for salt, the Dutch realised the need to establish a base in these waters to secure Curaçao.
+WIC agent Johannes van Walbeeck was appointed as the expedition's commander and future Governor of Curaçao, Bonaire and Aruba.
 Curaçao was captured and acquired by the WIC in June 1634, primarily by their desire to obtain salt.
 In Van Walbeeck's report of 1634, Aruba is mentioned only in relation to Curaçao, where he refers to Bonaire and Aruba collectively as the "islands of Curaçao".
 The Dutch from Curaçao occupied Aruba and Bonaire in 1636.

 By 1816, Aruba possessed seven salt pans, all of which yielded salt of subpar quality.
 The salt production was just sufficient to meet the local demand.
 Aruban labourers, often assisted by donkeys, were tasked with gathering the salt, which was subsequently distributed among the island's inhabitants.
 Around 1924, salt extraction at Rancho had limited benefits, primarily being used in the preservation of fish during shipping.
 Paardenbaai (Horses' Bay) contained salt pans up until 1949 when it was dredged and disappeared beneath the sand.